Arecaceae: Morphology

 Sawn palm stem: Palms do not form annual tree rings.

 Like all monocots, palms do not have the ability to increase the width of a stem (secondary growth) via the same kind of vascular cambium found in non-monocot woody plants.
 This explains the cylindrical shape of the trunk (almost constant diameter) that is often seen in palms, unlike in ring-forming trees.
 However, many palms, like some other monocots, do have secondary growth, although because it does not arise from a single vascular cambium producing xylem inwards and phloem outwards, it is often called "anomalous secondary growth".
+One striking feature of arborescent palms is their high proportion of living, water-rich parenchyma tissue in their stems.
+While dicotyledonous trees exhibit a much lower proportion of parenchyma tissue, which is almost entirely confined to the physiologically active sapwood, palms contain physiologically active tissue throughout the majority of their stem cross-sectional area within a matrix of parenchyma.
+Therefore, palms contain a distinctively large capacity for stored water in their stems, with stem water content being substantially higher than in dicotyledonous trees.
+These large stem water pools help buffer palms against drought stress and allow them to maintain transpiration even under dry soil conditions.

 The Arecaceae are notable among monocots for their height, and for the size of their seeds, leaves, and inflorescences.
 Ceroxylon quindiuense, Colombia's national "tree", is the tallest monocot in the world, reaching up to 60 m tall.
 The coco de mer (Lodoicea maldivica) has the largest seeds of any plant, 40–50 cm in diameter and weighing 15–30 kg each (coconuts are the second largest).
 Raffia palms (Raphia spp.) have the largest leaves of any plant, up to 25 m long and 3 m wide.
 The Corypha species have the largest inflorescence of any plant, up to 7.5 m tall and containing millions of small flowers.
 Calamus stems can reach 200 m in length.